May: 'We now need to get on with the job'

 Theresa May: 'We now need to get on with the job'

-Prime Minister Theresa May has thanked supporters after holding off a challenge to her leadership.
+Prime Minister Theresa May calls for unity after holding off a challenge to her leadership.

 She spoke following a vote of no confidence, in which she won the backing of 200 out of 317 Conservative MPs.